Thomas Chatterton: Death

-In August 1770, while walking in St Pancras Churchyard, Chatterton was much absorbed in thought, and did not notice a newly dug open grave in his path, and subsequently tumbled into it.
-On observing this event, his walking companion helped Chatterton out of the grave, and told him in a jocular manner that he was happy in assisting at the resurrection of genius.
-Chatterton replied, "My dear friend, I have been at war with the grave for some time now."
-Chatterton committed suicide three days later.
-On 24 August 1770, he retired for the last time to his attic in Brook Street, carrying with him the arsenic, which he drank after tearing into fragments whatever literary remains were at hand.
+According to a late 19th-century account, Chatterton once fell into a newly dug grave in St Pancras Churchyard while absorbed by reading epitaphs with a friend.
+When helped out by his companion, he reportedly said, "I have been at war with the grave some time," a remark seen as a grim foreshadowing of his death three days later.
+However, the accuracy of this story is uncertain.
+On 24 August 1770, he retired for the last time to his attic in Brook Street, and consumed arsenic after tearing into fragments whatever literary remains were at hand.
 He was 17 years and nine months old.
-There has been some speculation that Chatterton may have taken the arsenic as a treatment for a venereal disease, as it was commonly used for such at that time.
+There has been some speculation that Chatterton may have accidentally overdosed on the arsenic as a treatment for a venereal disease, as it was commonly used for such at that time.